 - coriander leaves to garnish (opt)

 Pressure cook the potatoes in enough water for 3 whistles.
-Drain and discard the skin.
+Drain and peel the skin.
 Prick with a fork all over and keep aside.

 Put all the ingredients starting from onion to turmeric powder and grind into a paste.
 Keep aside.